manoaquest/manoaquest.github.io/README.md

 ## Developers Guide

-* To run this application, you must first have [Meteor](https://www.meteor.com/) must be installed on your machine.
+* To run this application, you must first have [Meteor](https://www.meteor.com/) installed on your machine.
 * Fork this project on https://github.com/manoaquest/Manoa-Quest
 * Clone the project to your machine with:
 ```